material-admin/doc-material-components/dev-article-styleguide.md

-# Material Developer Users Article Stylesheet Checklist
+# Material Developer Usage Article Checklist

-This is a checklist for developer users articles reviews to ensure that the articles maintain stylistic and content standards.
+This is a checklist for developers to ensure that their usage articles maintain stylistic and content standards.

-- [ ]  Does the article use the Material.io component canonical name?
+- [ ]  Does the article use canonical component name from the guidelines?

 	<details>
 		<summary>Description</summary>